VictorChemin/SuperCam_Vignetting/README.md

 6. Press 'S' to save the result (will be saved in the same folder with the extension '_VignetCorr'.

 ## OR
-1. Just download and run the .exe program!
+1. Just download the zip file, unzip it, and run the .exe program!
 2. Select a SuperCam raw picture downloaded at this adress: https://mars.nasa.gov/mars2020/multimedia/raw-images/
 3. Click with the left mouse button to switch between the result and the original picture.
 4. Press 'S' to save the result (will be saved in the same folder with the extension '_VignetCorr'.